Nepal

 Unlocking government funds for housing

-Habitat Nepal partners with the Government of Nepal to unlock multiple government housing funds for low-income families, marginalized groups and disaster-affected people.
-Habitat provides technical support, mobilizes partners and community members, and helps the most vulnerable through top-up financial support to reduce home construction costs.
+Habitat Nepal partners with the Government of Nepal to unlock multiple government housing funds for low-income families, marginalized groups, and disaster-affected people.
+Habitat Nepal provides technical support, mobilizes partners and community members, and helps the most vulnerable through top-up financial support to reduce home construction costs.

-Habitat Nepal collaborates with microfinance institutions to strengthen their housing loan portfolios.
+Access to finance is a major obstacle to home ownership among low-income families.
+Habitat Nepal collaborates with microfinance institutions to strengthen their housing loan products.
 This enables many low-income rural families who are underserved by existing financial markets to access housing credit more easily.
-Habitat Nepal promotes affordable housing solutions utilizing locally available, environmentally friendly materials such as bamboo.
+Training in financial and digital literacy helps women utilize financial products for their economic empowerment.

 Promoting women’s land rights

-Although the Government of Nepal has stepped up efforts in recent years to promote gender equality in its property laws, the rights of a married woman to claim her husband’s property remain unclear unless her name is registered in the title.
-To protect women from being evicted from their marital home in the event of separation, divorce or their husbands’ deaths, Habitat Nepal is promoting the joint registration of both husbands’ and wives’ names in property titlesor any occupancy rights documents issued by the government.
+The National Census, 2021 reveals that about 75% of women don’t possess either housing or land in their name.
+The Government of Nepal has stepped up efforts in recent years to promote gender equality in its property laws.
+However, the rights of a married woman to claim her husband’s property remain unclear unless her name is registered in the title.
+Habitat Nepal is promoting the joint registration of both husbands’ and wives’ names in property titles, or any occupancy rights documents issued by the government.
+This protects women from being evicted from their marital home in the event of separation, divorce or their husbands’ deaths,

 Stories and news